leeboardtools/mimon/UIDesignNotes.md

             - Or automatic

         - Lot transactions:
-            - Return of Capital doesn't work quite right.
-                - Where is it going???
-                - It's changing the market value.

         - When transaction finishes editing, old values are displayed momentarily then the new ones appear.